Why Your Email Marketing Isn’t Converting (And What to Fix First)

 I got you!

-If everything feels a little messy right now, start with your email list audit.
+If everything feels a little messy right now, start with an email list audit.
 I can help you with that in a 1:1 session!

 Cleaning out inactive subscribers and seeing what your engagement actually looks like will give you a clear starting point.
 From there, it’s much easier to decide what to adjust.